 Usually, speed played a significant factor in these slick surface accidents.
 In other words, we lawyers typically find that it is not the rain’s fault.
 Usually, the velocity at which drivers travel causes most of these wrecks.

 “A person must drive at a reasonable speed.
 Whether a particular speed is reasonable depends on the circumstances such as traffic, weather, visibility, and road conditions.
 Drivers must not drive so fast that they create a danger to people or property.”
 (CACI 706.
 Basic Speed Law (Veh.
 Code, § 22350).)

-Speed is so important, especially after a fresh rain when the oil and grease float to the top of the roadway.
-This period immediately after fresh rainfall is when drivers are at grave risk of hydroplaning and flying off of the road.
+Speed is essential, especially after a fresh rain when the oil and grease float to the roadway’s top.
+This period immediately after fresh rainfall occurs when drivers are at grave risk of hydroplaning and flying off the road.
 And if so, they can slide into the berm, or shoulder, or person.

-Don’t fit the stereotype California driver.
-Pretend like you are a native from Chicago, and drive appropriately for the rain, sleet, snow, wind, and so forth.
+Don’t fit the stereotype of a California driver.
+Pretend like you are a native of Chicago, and drive appropriately for the rain, sleet, snow, wind, and so forth.
 We Sunny California drivers are often too lazy to change the way we drive.
-So regardless of the conditions, we are operating in, we plow along.
+So regardless of the conditions we are operating in, we plow along.
 You will see people driving recklessly on wet roads, even though they should drive slow and carefully.
 But you should slow down and pay attention to the path and surroundings before you.

 Stay Off Your Smartphone:

 Some people would even go to the extent of taking pictures of the beautiful rain and texting it to their loved ones while driving.
 It is best that you make a stop and then do this.
 But that seems quite cumbersome to us.

 It seems as though many of us love to distract our focus from the road.
 So it is not unusual for California drivers to give more attention to our text messages and applications.